-A student who has been removed by a senior colleague will be placed in whole school detention and sanctioned additionally as appropriate: isolation or suspension.
-For example; On Call behaviour by a student on Assistant Headteacher for ABC Report will automatically be sanctioned by isolation for the rest of the day, in the first instance, and may lead to a suspension.
+A student who has been removed by a colleague will be sanctioned as appropriate: internal suspension or suspension.
+For example: On Call behaviour by a student on Assistant Headteacher for ABC Report will automatically be sanctioned by internal suspension for the rest of the day, in the first instance, and may lead to a suspension.

-Following an On Call, the DoL or SL should arrange a restorative justice meeting where the student acknowledges their behaviour with their teacher, before they can re-join the class.
-A Time-Out will lead to a Subject or Faculty report administered by the DoL or SL.
+Following an On Call, the Subject Leader should arrange a restorative justice meeting where the student acknowledges their behaviour with their teacher, before they can rejoin the class.
+An On Call will lead to a Subject report administered by the Subject Leader.